FM 24/29 light machine gun: Development

 Both the original fusil-mitrailleur Mle 1924 (rifle machine gun, model of 1924) as well as the modified Mle 1924 M29 have the same overall features: a folding bipod and can accommodate a small levelling stand under the buttstock, an in-line wooden stock, a pistol grip and a top-mounted 25-round detachable magazine.
 The top mounted magazine necessitates shifting the rear and front sights to the left, which forces the weapon to be fired right handed.
 The bolt is held open after the magazine's last round had been fired.
 There are two separate triggers: the trigger in front for using semi-automatic fire only and the rear trigger for firing on full automatic.
 Protection of all the openings against mud and dust proved excellent.
 It could be mounted on a motorcycle sidecar or in vehicle weapon ports using a mounting set in the handguard.
-The leather carrying strap, robust and efficient, has a metal hook allowing the user to switch from the carrying position to a hip firing position in an instant.
+The leather carrying strap, robust and efficient, has a metal hook allowing the user to switch from the carrying position to a hip firing position.
 The cyclic rate was controlled at 450 rounds per minute, thus allowing more continuous firing without overheating.
-In general, this new weapon was accurate and highly reliable but the barrel was screwed well into the receiver, as in the Browning Automatic Rifle (BAR), and thus it could not be separated quickly and easily in the field as for the Czech ZB vz.
+In general, this new weapon was accurate and reliable but the barrel was screwed well into the receiver, as in the Browning Automatic Rifle (BAR), and thus it could not be separated quickly and easily in the field as for the Czech ZB vz.
 26 and its British variant, the Bren gun.
 The French Army instruction manual (July 1925) recommends not to go beyond 400 rounds of uninterrupted firing since at that point the gun needs to be given a pause of ten to fifteen minutes in order to cool off.
 But instead, the French instruction manual recommends the following routine for the FM 1924: fire 4 to 5 detachable magazines (100 to 125 rounds), take a short pause, then keep repeating that same restrained fire plus short pause routine which permits steady performance and very extensive firing periods.